chirpstack/chirpstack-docker/README.md

-After all the components have been initialized and started, you should be able to open https://localhost:8080/ in your browser.
-As the certificates under the `configuration/lora-app-server/certs` are self-signed, this will raise a warning.
+After all the components have been initialized and started, you should be able to open http://localhost:8080/ in your browser.

 ### Add network-server